An attractive rewards credit card for frequent Delta flyers.

 To help you decide if it’s the best travel rewards card for you, here’s a more detailed look at its major pros and cons and how it compares to other offers.

 What we like about the Delta SkyMiles® Platinum American Express Card

 - High rewards rate.
-With this card, you’ll be able to earn 3X miles on hotels and Delta purchases, 2X miles at restaurants and U.S. supermarkets and 1X miles on all other eligible purchases.
+With this card, you’ll be able to earn 3X miles on hotels and Delta purchases, 2X miles at restaurants worldwide, including takeout and delivery and U.S. supermarkets and 1X miles on all other eligible purchases.

 - No foreign transaction fees.
 Frequent international travelers will love the fact there are no foreign transaction fees, which will help them save money while abroad.
 (See Rates & Fees)

 - Lots of travel perks.
 You’ll get benefits like priority boarding, a free checked bag on Delta flights booked with your card, trip delay insurance, baggage insurance and more.

 - Terms Apply